apache/apisix/docs/en/latest/router-radixtree.md

 * The `graphql_name` is `getRepo`,
 * The `graphql_root_fields` is `["owner", "repo"]`

-We can filter such route out with:
+We can filter such route with:

 ```shell
 $ curl http://127.0.0.1:9180/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -i -d '